A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Timing Methodology

 \section{Timing Methodology}

 Timing this system required new methodologies.
+The first new method, which we call the ``piecewise" method, is detailed in Section~\ref{piecewise}.
+While piecewise timing in general is not novel, and has been used to account for DM variations and pulsar glitches, we used a new piecewise orbital model for this timing \citep{O'Neill2025}.
+The second new method, which we call the ``isolation" method, is detailed in Section~\ref{iso}.
+While functions, in {\tt PRESTO}\footnote{\url{https://github.com/scottransom/presto}} \citep{ransom2001,presto} for instance, allowing the removal of the Roemer delay from barycentered events such as x-ray or gamma-ray photons have been used for short duration pulsation searches of specific systems, ``isolating" a long-duration topocentic timing dataset of a binary pulsar with radio TOAs is a novel and more complicated process, and it circumvents portions of the traditional radio pulsar timing software models.

 The main reason that redback systems are difficult to time over long baselines is because the variable gas interactions and complicated companion effects cause random orbital period variations.
 These effects mean that timing solutions do not maintain phase coherence for more than a few years, or even a few months, beyond the end of any given timing solution.
 Phase-connection, which means successfully tracking every rotation of the pulsar, is the first step in generating a timing solution.

 We measure orbital variations with the parameter ``T0."
 T0 is the precise time of the periastron of the orbit.
 For an effectively circular system such as this one, where eccentricity is set at zero, T0 is defined as the time of the ascending node, which is the instant when the pulsar crosses the plane of the sky moving away from the observer.
 For well-behaved binary systems, this value evolves uniformly over time according to Eqn~\ref{eqn:T0} (see section \ref{T0var}), but for redback systems, interaction with the companion drives orbital wander that results in unpredictable time-variable T0s.
 As a result, standard pulsar timing cannot easily account for this orbital behavior, which limits the duration that redback pulsars can maintain phase coherence.
 Most earlier spider pulsar timing used the so-called BTX timing model, which uses many terms in a Taylor expansion of the orbital frequency to account for this orbital wander.
-Such expansions can be highly numerically unstable and extremely poorly extrapolate orbital phase.
+Such expansions can be highly numerically unstable and provide extremely poor extrapolations of the orbital phase.
 This exacerbates redback timing difficulties.
 In this paper we outline two different and effectively new methods (see sections \ref{piecewise} and \ref{iso}) by which we successfully timed Ter5A.